THE OFFICE OF THE COMMUNITY LIAISON FOR THE NYC “STOP & FRISK” LITIGATION

 - GED, high school diploma, three years’ relevant work experience, or some combination of these is required

-- Demonstrated experience with community outreach or activism, preferably in the New York City area
+- Demonstrated experience with community outreach or activism in the New York City area

 - Experience working in coalition-based campaigning is desirable

 - Understanding of the New York City criminal legal system